Q: Mr. Pedometer, this may be very obvious to you, but I am wondering if there are any tips you can share about the “correct” way to walk.

 • STAND UP STRAIGHT.
 Gently tighten your stomach muscles.
 Your back should be straight, not arched forward or backward.

+Watch the video below for a good example of how to walk correctly.
 I hope these tips will make walking a pleasurable habit for you!